 I’ve never seen accommodation get cheaper.
 The earlier you book your hotel / hostel / villa, the better the choice and so the better the deal.
 Use price comparison sites, like Google Search, to find the best deal for your date.
-Never accept the first price you see – make sure you do a bit of digging.
+Never accept the first price you see – make sure you do a bit of digging if you want to travel cheaper.

 Obviously, the cheaper the destination, the less you’ll spend in total.
 Sometimes it can be worth flying far, for the cheaper price of everything when you get there.